-- B. 18 All under and overspendings on service revenue budgets of up to 1% will be carried forward without exception.
-The use of all under-spendings on service budgets in excess of 1% will be considered by the Executive and decided by the full Council.
-The means of funding all overspendings on service budgets in excess of 1% will be considered by the Executive and decided by the full Council. - B.19 All under and overspendings on the following budgets will be carried forward without exception - All capital budgets; - The Dedicated Schools Budget; - All specific grants; and - Revenue budgets related to formally constituted shared services
+- B.21 All under and overspendings on service revenue budgets of up to 1% will be carried forward without exception, however, the use of this carry forward will be reported to the Executive and full Council for noting.
+The use of all underspending on service budgets in excess of 1% will be considered by the Executive and decided by full Council.
+The means of funding all overspendings on service budgets in excess of 1% will be considered by the Executive and decided by the full Council.
+All 1% calculations will be made at Chief Officer level. - B.22 All under and overspendings on the following budgets will be carried forward without exception - Capital budgets; - The Dedicated Schools Budget; - Specific grants; and - Revenue budgets related to formally constituted shared services

-FINANCIAL REGULATION C: RISK MANAGEMENT AND CONTROL OF RESOURCES
+FINANCIAL REGULATION C: RISK MANAGEMENT AND INTERNAL CONTROL INTRODUCTION